 Department Mission: To provide solid waste removal and disposal services to all citizens of Bartlesville and to provide for litter removal and street sweeping for all major streets and right-of way.
 Department Description: The Sanitation Department is responsible for collection and disposal for all solid waste generated within the City except for a small number of commercial customers serviced by private companies.
 The Department currently collects residential solid waste twice weekly and commercial solid waste from two to six times weekly, depending upon individual needs and the level of service desired.
 The Department also collects litter from the rights-of-way of major streets and residential and commercial alleys and is also responsible for street sweeping.
-2023 Accomplishments: Provided routine residential and commercial refuse collection Participated in annual hazardous waste disposal Provided spring and fall yard waste collections Continued annual residential customer coupon program 2024 Objectives: Continue to support and provide programs that promote a cleaner community Perform street appearing and provide programs that promote a Perform street sweeping on a more consistent schedule Improve the general maintenance of city owned commercial containers

-The major expenditures in this department are personnel costs, land fill fees, and replacement of equipment and vehicles.

-FUND 511 SANITATION DEPT 750 SANITATION
+2023 Accomplishments: Provided routine residential and commercial refuse collection Participated in annual hazardous waste disposal Provided spring and fall yard waste collections Continued annual residential customer coupon program 2024 Objectives: Continue to support and provide programs that promote a cleaner community Perform street sweeping on a more consistent schedule Improve the general maintenance of city owned commercial containers Budget Highlights: The major expenditures in this department are personnel costs, land fill fees, and replacement of equipment and vehicles.
+FUND 511 SANITATION 2021-22 ACTUAL 2022- DEPT 750 SANITATION 2023-24 CITY MGR APPROVED BUDGET BUDGET